Michelle Pfeiffer: 2000s

-Pfeiffer starred in Amy Heckerling's romantic comedy I Could Never Be Your Woman (2007), with Paul Rudd and Saoirse Ronan, portraying Rosie, a forty-year-old divorced mother working as a scriptwriter and producer for a television show who falls in love with a much younger man (Rudd).
-Her reported salary was $1 million, with an advance on fifteen percent of the gross.
-However, the film was only distributed on home video markets domestically.
-Reviews for I Could Never Be Your Woman were moderately positive, with critic James Berardinelli finding Pfeiffer and Rudd to "have adequate chemistry to pull off the romance," in what he described as an "enjoyable romantic comedy that has enough going for it to make it worth a recommendation."
-Pfeiffer starred in Personal Effects, with Ashton Kutcher, playing two grieving people coping with the pain and frustration of their loss whose bond spawns an unlikely romance.
-The drama premiered at Iowa City's Englert Theatre in December 2008.
+Pfeiffer starred in Amy Heckerling's romantic comedy I Could Never Be Your Woman (2007), portraying Rosie, a 40-year-old divorced television producer who falls in love with a much younger actor (Paul Rudd) cast in her show.
+Production and distribution were beleaguered by financial disputes, including disagreements over Pfeiffer's compensation and conflicting accounts regarding her willingness to promote the film, ultimately contributing to its direct-to-video release in the United States.
+I Could Never Be Your Woman received mixed-to-positive reviews, with critics complementing Pfeiffer and Rudd's chemistry despite the film's shortcomings.
+She then starred in Personal Effects, in which she sparks up an unlikely romance with a much younger Ashton Kutcher.

 Her next film, an adaptation of Colette's Chéri, reunited her with the director (Stephen Frears) and screenwriter (Christopher Hampton) of Dangerous Liaisons (1988).
-Pfeiffer played the role of aging retired courtesan Léa de Lonval, with Rupert Friend in the title role, with Kathy Bates as his mother.
-Chéri premiered at the 2009 Berlin International Film Festival, where it received a nomination for the Golden Bear award.
-The Times of London reviewed the film favorably, describing Hampton's screenplay as a "steady flow of dry quips and acerbic one-liners" and Pfeiffer's performance as "magnetic and subtle, her worldly nonchalance a mask for vulnerability and heartache".
+Pfeiffer played the role of the aging retired courtesan Léa de Lonval, with Rupert Friend in the title role.
+The Times of London reviewed the film favorably, describing Pfeiffer's performance as "magnetic and subtle, her worldly nonchalance a mask for vulnerability and heartache".
 Roger Ebert in the Chicago Sun-Times wrote that it was "fascinating to observe how Pfeiffer controls her face and voice during times of painful hurt".
 Kenneth Turan in the Los Angeles Times praised the "wordless scenes that catch Léa unawares, with the camera alone seeing the despair and regret that she hides from the world.
 It's the kind of refined, delicate acting Pfeiffer does so well, and it's a further reminder of how much we've missed her since she's been away."